ReactiveCocoa/ReactiveCocoaLayout/README.md

- * **Top-down layout.** A view's layout doesn't interact with its superview's layout unless the former's size or frame is explicitly incorporated in the latter's layout chain, creating a unidirectional relationship that leads to better encapsulation and less complexity.
+ * **Top-down layout.** A view's layout doesn't interact with its superview's layout unless the former's size or frame is explicitly incorporated in the latter's layout chain, creating a unidirectional relationship that leads to better encapsulation (no global priorities!) and less complexity.
    Bidirectional relationships are still possible, but must be made explicit.
  * **Conditional layouts at runtime.** RCL is built on the full power of [ReactiveCocoa](https://github.com/github/ReactiveCocoa), and signals can be composed to dynamically disable and re-enable entire layout chains (like